ecn310/course-project-accidentsteam/literaturereview.md

 1. Kniesner, T. J., & Leeth, J. D. (2014).
 Regulating occupational and product risks.
 In Handbook of the Economics of Risk and Uncertainty (Vol. 1, pp. 493-600).
 North-Holland.

 **How I found this paper:**
 -  I used Professor Singletons research and found this as one of his sources.
 This seemed applicable to our out review assignment.
+-  Which is cited below:

+i, L., Rohlin, S., & Singleton, P. (2022).
+Labor Unions and Workplace Safety.
+ILR Review, 75(2), 402-426. https://doi.org/10.1177/0019793920958417

 **Big Picture Question:**
 - How do firms, households, and markets come together to determine the safety or health risk of a given workplace or good?